LionWeb-io/specification/documentation-structure.md

 Top-level = [GitHub organization](https://github.com/LIonWeb-org/) = [in this repo](https://github.com/LIonWeb-org/.github), starting at the `README`:

 * Aim of LIonWeb (as it is now)
-* High-over summary of core concepts and their relations
+* Summary of core concepts and their relations (from the reference architecture) - just to build up an initial mental model
 * Use cases - currently [here](https://github.com/LIonWeb-org/organization/blob/meinte/use-case/documentation/use-cases.adoc)
 * Getting started
 	* Implementations (- each implementation should have their own short “Getting started” in their respective `README`s):